 Katja, "Da, yes, better eef they just pay.
 They make deal, they live with deal, or we will make them pay.
-Deal wiz Penny ees, if we haf to collect, we keep all."
+Arrangement wiz Penny ees, if we haf to collect, we keep all."

 Ellen, "Where's the work?"

 Katya, "Miami Florida.
 Target is a drug dealer.
 Penny says job came from gang who hired me to kill cop in San Antonio.
 They have connections in Florida looking to get rid of competition.
 San Antonio tells Florida they can get competitor dead without complications."

 Ellen, "Drug lords outsourcing hits.
 Guess it's no different than the military outsourcing to contractors, when do we leave?"

 "Sister and I will handle, you are in cooking school, go to class."

 Ellen, "I can miss a coupla days.
 I don't like you going to off a drug lord on your own, them guys is...no, those guys are assholes."